Bluesquare is happy to release the new ORBF : effectively managing RBF & strategic purchasing on top of your DHIS2 platform(s)

 As an example, the screenshot of the benefit package purchased by RBF for health centers in Zimbabwe can be accessed here, and that of a quantity package including items for which health centers receive payments is visible here.

 - ORBF helps you to define the computations and rules that apply to the payment formula.
-ORBF supports equations that cannot be computed in DHIS2, such as: if, then statements, % difference between data from two periods, combination of data from two periods, threshold measurements, etc. The tool supports quality of care computations, patient satisfaction computations, payment computations, equity measurement, performance measurement, claim computation based on multiple data elements and indicators stored in DHIS2.
+ORBF supports equations that cannot be computed in DHIS2.
+This includes if, then statements, % difference between data from two periods, combination of data from two periods, threshold measurements, etc. The tool supports quality of care computations, patient satisfaction computations, payment computations, equity measurement, performance measurement, claim computation based on multiple data elements and indicators stored in DHIS2.
 Intermediary and final computed outputs are returned as data elements to DHIS2 where they are then stored.
 Each rule is stored and attached to the data so that results and claims can be audited over time, even if the rule has changed.

 - You can see here an example of how you edit rules, and here a more visual example of the interdependencies between each of the formulas and the calculations between them.